 If you offer memberships?
 Defiantly.
 If you run a membership site, free or paid, SSL are required.
 After all, your members are giving you their email addresses, names, and passwords, all of which they likely use on other sites.
 Do you really want to risk being responsible for a security breach that results in your members’ information being spread across the whole internet?

 If your visitors submit sensitive information via forms?
 Defiantly.
 If your site’s visitors are submitting any personal information, documents, photos, etc. via forms on the site, you might consider SSL to keep that information safe.

 If you want your site to be secure, Definitely.
 A SSL certificate secures your site with a protocol that in the form of a certificate that can be installed with any hosted domain to improve the security of your website

 Trust.
 When I visit a site where I intend to make a purchase or pay an invoice, I’m looking for that green padlock whether I’m on the checkout page or not.
 Since quite a bit of money passes through my site, I want partners and clients to know their information is safe.

 Experimentation.
 Just how painful is the transition to full SSL?
-Will I really see any increase in search traffic?
+Will I see an increase in search traffic?
 I wanted to find out.

 Future-proofing.
-In the next year, I’ll be launching a number of new projects, products, and services that will require SSL across a few subdomains.
+In the next year, I’ll be launching some new projects, products, and services that will require SSL across a few subdomains.
 I figured it was better to figure that out now than to wait until the week before launch.

 Nine months after the switch, I’ve had a noticeable increase in search traffic here on the site.
-However, since my traffic wasn’t terribly impressive in the first place, I’m not sure how much stock I put in sitewide SSL as a guarantee of improved rankings.
-I’ve also made a number of other changes that could account for the higher numbers.
+However, since my traffic flow was n’t impressive in the first place, I’m not sure how much stock I put in sitewide SSL as a guarantee of improved rankings.
+I’ve also made many other changes that could account for the higher numbers.
 My verdict?
-SSL can’t hurt (if it’s implemented properly), but content will always be king.
+SSL can’t hurt, but content will always be king.
 The main reason for an SSL Certificate is for security for you and your clients.